28 May Summer Maintenance Tips for Your St. Augustine Lawn

 St. Augustine Grass Summer Fungus Control

 Disease outbreaks in St. Augustine lawns are pretty uncommon at this time, however, they can still happen—especially if you overwater your lawn during the summer.
-The most common of them in St. Augustine at this time are gray leaf spot and large patch, which occur when conditions are warm and wet.
+The most common of them in St. Augustine at this time are grey leaf spot and large patch, which occur when conditions are warm and wet.

 Pictured above: Grey leaf spot in St. Augustine grass.

 Although certain chemical solutions found in fungicides have the ability to cure lawn disease, there are a few cultural methods you can perform to keep disease outbreaks from occurring beforehand.
 These cultural methods are common maintenance practices found in our St. Augustine Homeowner Maintenance Guide.
 Overtime, these maintenance practices promote a healthy lawn that can withstand stressors and fight off things like insects or disease.